|Kent and Medway Medical School

 If the photograph doesn't match the required dimensions, to the right of the screen is the Edit Image button.
 Here you can rotate or crop the photograph to the required dimensions.

 You must click Upload at the end of this process to ensure that your photograph is correctly uploaded.

 Once your photograph is successfully uploaded, click Continue.

 You can choose from a drop down where you will be living during term time.
 It is imperative that this is completed correctly and fully as this is the address which we will use to contact you.

 If you choose University accommodation and click Continue, your address may be pre-populated and you will be asked to complete your contact telephone number and personal email address.
-If your address is not pre-populated, you will be able to input this or email the Kent Hospitality team.
+If your address is not pre-populated, you will be able to input this or email the Accommodation team.

 If you choose a different option, you will need to input your address, contact telephone number and personal email address.
 Click Continue.

 Please input contact information of a suitable person in case of an emergency (the address field is optional).
 You can change the person or update their details on KentVision at a later date if required.
 Click Continue.